MitchBradley/Grbl_Esp32-wiki/Development-Roadmap.md

 ## Grbl
- - Look into daisy chained SPI support to TMC2130, so only one CS is required for multiple TMC2130 drivers.
-(Writing is done.
-Reading data is not).
- - Move to TMCStepper library for all TMC stepper drivers
  - Add arc G2,G3 support to kinematics
  - Fix COREXY midTbot resolution issue.
 Currently x asix resolution needs to be 2x actual.
 Verify feed rate during fix.
  - Implement $N startup lines feature.
- - Add commands to control additional I/O
 ## Bluetooth
  - **Add Password Support** Apparently this is now in the ESP-IDF.
 What does it take to get into the Arduino Core version.